Industrial Training - Harnessmaking

 April 2, 1883

-Request to return George Walker, a member of the Sioux Nation, who remained at the Carlisle Indian School at the behest of the Sisseton Agency Indian Agent in order to further learn the harness making trade.
-Pratt recommends returning Walker to his home due to the Agent visiting Carlisle.
+Request to send George Walker home.
+Walker had remained at the Carlisle Indian School after this term of enrollment was up at the behest of the Sisseton Indian agent to further learn the harness making trade prior to taking over the agency shop.
+Pratt recommends returning Walker to his home when the agent is visiting Carlisle.

 Format: